What To Do In Therapy: How Talk To Your Therapist And Improve Mental Health

 Understanding talk therapy and how it improves mental health

-Talk therapy, also known as psychotherapy, is a collaborative process between a therapist and a client that aims to support a person’s mental health and well-being.
+Generally, talk therapy, also known as psychotherapy, is a collaborative process between a therapist and a client that aims to support a person’s mental health and well-being.
 It typically involves discussing and exploring thoughts, emotions, and behaviors with a licensed mental health professional, such as a licensed professional counselor (LPC) or licensed marriage and family therapist (LMFT).
-Therapy can be done as an individual, couple, family, or group.
+Therapy may be accomplished as an individual, couple, family, or group.

 Finding a way to talk to your therapist in different therapy approaches